B2B Platform Free Trial: 6 Things You Must Evaluate

 - System performance that handles high volumes of data without glitches

 Pro tip!
 Test real scenarios.
 Create a sales rep or customer account and ask a trusted team member or buyer to use the platform as they usually would.
 Their experience can surface a broader range of perspectives on its usability.
+Your sales reps should also be able to jump in during the trial and navigate the portal the way they would during real customer interactions.

 A free trial is more than just testing.
 It’s the perfect time to evaluate the platform’s customer service.
 Excellent support is as critical as the solution to make your final decision.
 Can you easily contact their team via email, live chat, or even a call when you need help?
 Also, look into resources like a knowledge base or user guides—are they clear, helpful, and comprehensive?
-The support you get during your free trial can reveal much about how smooth your experience will be in the long term.
+The support you get during your B2B free trial can reveal much about how smooth your experience will be in the long term.

 Your B2B eCommerce platform must play nicely with other systems you rely on to manage your business effectively.
 A solid free trial lets you check the connection between these tools and the solution you’re assessing.
 See if you can: